sf-wdi-31/html-css-review/resource.md

 In this small example, it doesn't seem to matter much, but it really is a significant change.

-> The "absolutely positioned" elements are positioning themselves in relation to the body element, instead of their direct parent.
+> Without a relative parent, "absolutely positioned" elements are positioning themselves in relation to the body element, instead of their direct parent.
 So if the browser window grows, that element in the bottom left is going to stick with the browser window.

+Using aboslute and relative positioning for layout has fallen out of favor because it's hard to allow flexibility for different screen sizes.

 ### Float and Clear